aloukikjoshi/technity-tasks/task-1/README.md

-# Brief on my approach
+## 📝 My Approach to the First Task

-Being the first task it was the one which was the easiest.
-I prefer doing tasks by in my local setup, so I  cloned the repository and coded it in VS Code.
-I used the fontawesome website for downloading the icons of varioous social media platforms.
-I tried some different background colours also for the landing page.
+As the inaugural task, it naturally offered a straightforward entry point.
+Opting for my preferred method, I initiated the task within my local setup.
+After cloning the repository, I engaged with the coding process using VS Code as my platform of choice.
+For visual enhancements, I utilized the Font Awesome website to procure a diverse array of icons representing various social media platforms.
+Notably, I experimented with different background colors to create an engaging landing page.